-Black Lives Matter Case Study
+HUMAN RIGHTS AND HUMAN SECURITY

+The Summer of 2020: From Local to Global Social Justice

 On May 25, 2020 the world watched in horror as two videos emerged of George Floyd, a black man, being choked by a white police officer, Derek Chauvin, for seven minutes and forty-six seconds, for allegedly using counterfeit money.
-Three other police officers watched as Floyd repeatedly begged for his life screaming “I can’t breathe”, which proved futile as he was later dead at a medical center.
-This terrible act of injustice being caught on video camera, re-ignited the Black Lives Matter Movement in the United States, as Floyd seemed like just the last in a never-ending line of young black men and women to be killed unjustly by the police.
+Three other police officers watched as Floyd repeatedly begged for his life screaming “I can’t breathe”, which proved futile as he later died at a medical center.
+This terrible act of injustice being caught on video camera, re-ignited the Black Lives Matter Movement in the United States, as Floyd seemed like just the most recent in a never-ending line of young black men and women to be killed unjustly by the police.
 Protests and riots broke out across the country calling for deep structural change, and sometimes defunding, of America’s police forces.
-For the Black Lives Matter movement, the mistreatment of young black men and women at the hands of police is representative of a much larger problem alive and well in America today: Systematic racism.
+For the Black Lives Matter movement, the mistreatment of young black men and women at the hands of police is representative of a much larger problem in America today: systemic or structural racism.